 What is Canoe Marathon?

-Those world championships were contested by two types of boat, canoe (C) and kayak (K).
+That event was contested by two types of boat, canoe (C) and kayak (K).
 Men and women have singles events in C1 and K1, and doubles events in K2, while there is also a men’s C2 category.
-The world championships has been held every year since 1999, having initially been a biannual event since the inaugural edition in Nottingham, England, in 1988.
-Canoe marathon can feature different ways of starting the race, but at the world championships a held start is used, where the back of the boat is held by a boat holder on the pontoon until the starter lets them go.
+The World Championships has been held every year since 1999, having initially been a biannual event since the inaugural edition in Nottingham, England, in 1988.
+Canoe Marathon can feature different ways of starting the race, but at the World Championships a held start is used, where the back of the boat is held by a boat holder on the pontoon until the starter lets them go.

-Hungary have dominated canoe marathon, with their tally of 61 world titles more than double that of next-highest Spain (27).
-In 2015 they became the first country to win more than four events at a single world championships when they claimed five of the seven titles on offer.
+Hungary has dominated Canoe Marathon, with their tally of 73 world titles almost double that of next-highest Spain (38).
+In 2015, Hungary became the first country to win more than four events at a single World Championships when the nation claimed five of the seven titles on offer.
 Unsurprisingly the three paddlers with most world titles are all Hungarian, Renata Csay (20), Edvin Csabai (17) and Attila Györe (11).
 All 11 of Györe’s world titles came in C2, a joint-record for a single event with Csabai.
 Györe and Csabai won the event in 10 consecutive years from 1999 to 2008, with both going on to win their 11th C2 world title with a different partner, Csabai with Peter Nagy in 2009, and Györe with Márton Kövér in 2011.

 Additional Information